GioValentin/UIChallenge/README.md

     - Create a landing page for the server using AngularJS 1.6.x and Angular Material 1.
 This page will serve as the home for all optional       challenges.

   *** Note: Do not use any of the version of AngularJs2 or later.

+  To run on Port 80 on a Mac machine you would need to run this command in the project root folder

+    sudo java -jar build/libs/UIChallenge-0.0.1-SNAPSHOT.jar --server.port=80

   Optional Tasks